The Best Home Barista Espresso Machine & Grinder Setups

 It doesn’t sound like a lot, however over the period of a year if you make two cappuccinos per day for example, that’s a saving of 8 hours!

-The next a lot of important thing for me is that the Pro (and the touch) has 30 grind settings vs 18 on the express, so better ability to dial in (achieve the wonderful grind size as part of the technique of “dialling in” to get as excellent an extraction as possible).
+The next most important thing for me is that the Pro (and the touch) has 30 grind settings vs 18 on the express, so better ability to dial in (achieve the perfect grind size as part of the method of “dialling in” to get as fantastic an extraction as possible).

 The Pro also has an LCD display, with a shot timer, grind settings display, and is easier to get into cleaning cycles and to do things like troubleshoot brew temperature and re-set the shot buttons, though the Pro has lost the pressure gauge present on the Express.